google/docsy/CONTRIBUTING.md

 further changes are merged into the default branch:

-1. Set `version` in [package.json](package.json) to the next planned (or the next dot) release with a dev suffix, such as `v0.X.Z-dev.0-unreleased`.
+1. Set `version` in [package.json](package.json) to the next planned (or the next dot) release with a dev suffix, such as `v0.X.Z-dev-unreleased`.
 2. In the [CHANGELOG]:
    - **Create a new entry** for the next release by copying the ENTRY TEMPLATE at the end of the file.
    - **Pin the 0.X.Y release URL**, which ends with `latest?FIXME=...`, to the v0.X.Y release at `https://github.com/google/docsy/releases/v0.x.y`.
-3. **Submit a PR with your changes**, using a title like "Set NPM package version to next unreleased dev vers".
+3. **Submit a PR with your changes**, using a title like "Set NPM package version to next unreleased dev version".
 4. **Get PR approved and merged**.

 [CHANGELOG]: CHANGELOG.md